A Modern Theory of Cross-Validation through the Lens of Stability: Introduction

 \emph{Model selection} concerns the ability to identify the best, or nearly the best, model from a set of candidates.
 This task is often divided into two variants: (i) identifying the true model that generated the data, and (ii) selecting the model with the best predictive performance, regardless of whether a true model exists within the candidate set.
 These are referred to as \emph{model selection for identification} and \emph{model selection for estimation}, respectively, in \cite{arlot2010survey}.
-Our focus in this article is primarily on the latter, as it requires fewer assumptions and subsumes the identification problem as a special case.
+Our focus in this article is primarily on the latter, as it requires fewer assumptions and subsumes the identification problem as a special case when the true model yields the smallest predictive risk.

 The model selection properties of CV are generally more challenging to analyze.
-Early theoretical results indicate that conventional versions of CV---such as leave-one-out and $K$-fold CV---can be inconsistent in simple linear regression settings \citep{Zhang93,Shao93}.
+Early theoretical results indicate that conventional versions of CV---such as leave-one-out and $K$-fold CV---can be inconsistent even in simple linear regression settings \citep{Zhang93,Shao93}.
 These inconsistencies were later extended to more general frameworks in \cite{yang2007consistency}.
 The underlying reason is intuitive: standard CV procedures struggle to distinguish between the best parametric model and a slightly overfitting alternative, as both models tend to have estimation errors on the order of $1/\sqrt{n}$.
 Evaluating their performance on a sample of size $O(n)$ leads to a constant-order probability of selection error.
-To address this limitation, CV must be applied in a non-standard way using a vanishing fraction of the data for model fitting and the remainder for risk evaluation.
+To address this limitation, CV must be applied in a nonstandard way using a vanishing fraction of the data for model fitting and the remainder for risk evaluation.

 Additionally, it has been widely observed that CV often favors models with slight under-smoothing.
 While such models may yield near-optimal predictive accuracy, they frequently suffer from reduced interpretability.
 To counteract this under-regularization tendency, several heuristic adjustments have been proposed, including the “.632 bootstrap” \citep{efron1997improvements} and the “1-standard-deviation rule” \citep{tibshirani2009bias}.
 Other examples and variants include \cite{yu2014modified,feng2019restricted}.